 The Poland Potential

-For around 4 years of my career as a Development Manager I helped to grow and build a team in Wroclaw, Poland.
+One of the highlights as an Engineering Manager was helping to grow and build a team in Wroclaw, Poland.
 It was by far one of the most fun, rewarding, demanding, challenging but successful times in my career.

 How can Cultivated Management help?

 I offer 6 steps to success.
 You can use 1 or more or all – it’s flexible – it all depends what problems you’re trying to solve and how much help you feel you need.